 With visitors from all over the world, RTA regularly showcases the $200 million HealthLine, the world-class standard for BRT.
 The HealthLine was named the 'Best' Bus Rapid Transit in North America by the Institute for Transportation & Development Policy, and was recognized for having the best return on investment for a transit project, regardless of mode, in the country.

-- Replaced 108 bus stops with 36 conveniently spaced stations and reduced travel time from 40 minutes to 28.
+- Replaced 108 bus stops with 36 conveniently spaced stations

 - Provides stylized 63-foot hybrid-electric Rapid Transit Vehicles with five sets of doors, located on both sides of the coach.

 RTA was the first transit system in the nation to sell naming rights sponsorships to its assets.
 The HealthLine is sponsored by the Cleveland Clinic and University Hospitals, two world-class medical centers and major employers on Euclid Avenue.

 Ridership is strong.
 The HealthLine posted a 48 percent increase in year one, and has served more than 4 million customers every year.

 In fact, since opening in October, 2008, the HealthLine has served more than 44 million customers.
 Annual ridership has increased about 60 percent over the previous Number 6 bus line, which was RTA’s highest ridership bus line and was replaced by the HealthLine

 Rail-Like image: “Fast, simple, safe, first-class”